alien0x/ctf-writeups/secure-bug-2021.md

 }

 ```
-  if we try this file locally it returns true , so first test is done.
+  if we access this file locally it returns true , so first test is done.

   XXE test
   xxe payload